H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 > Status: This chapter is a draft overview of the RAG pipeline and routing logic in Ms. Jarvis.
 More detailed diagrams, pseudo-code, and evaluations of retrieval quality, spatial coverage, and constraint effectiveness will appear in technical appendices and implementation-focused documentation.

-## 3.5 10 Llm Fabric Of Ms Jarvis
+## 3.5 11-llm-fabric-of-ms-jarvis.md

-# 10. The LLM Fabric of Ms. Jarvis
+# 11. The LLM Fabric of Ms. Jarvis

 This chapter describes the local language models that form the “LLM fabric” of Ms. Egeria Jarvis and how they are woven into the broader GBIM, RAG, and GeoDB architecture.
 Rather than treating LLMs as independent agents, the system treats them as constrained tools and judges embedded in a larger retrieval and belief stack that includes ChromaDB, Neo4j, Redis, and the spatial body described in Chapter 6.